Rhoda Roberts

-Rhoda Ann Roberts (born 1960) is an Australian theatre and arts director, arts executive, television presenter, and actor.
-She was head of Indigenous programming at the Sydney Opera House from 2012 until 2021, among many other roles.
-She is also a highly respected Aboriginal elder, being afforded the title "Aunty" (Aunty Rhoda).
-She was a co-founder of the Aboriginal National Theatre Trust in 1987; has written for, produced, and presented work on television; was a producer at the Indigenous media agency Vibe Australia; founded the Festival of the Dreaming in 1997; and was cultural advisor for the 2000 Summer Olympics in Sydney.
-She has also acted in, written, and directed numerous stage productions.
+Rhoda Ann Roberts (8 July 1959 – 21 March 2026) was an Australian theatre and arts director, arts executive, television presenter, and actress.
+She was head of Indigenous programming at the Sydney Opera House from 2012 until 2021.
+She was also a highly respected Aboriginal elder, being afforded the title "Aunty" (Aunty Rhoda).
+She introduced the term "Welcome to Country" in the 1980s, giving contemporary expression to an ancient custom, and originated the idea of performing the ceremony before significant cultural events, which gained widespread acceptance in Australia.